zserub/MELFA-Basic/README.md

 First time for formatting you have to choose customLocalFormatters

 **Enjoy!**

+## How formatter works

+- Removes the line numbers and ' in empty lines
+- Adjust spaces

+Indent with the following logic:
+- Standard indentation rules for conditions and loops
+- Indent label based subroutines with '--- endings

 > Please open an issue if you found bugs or suggest features.